Save to My DOJO

 The VMware performance monitoring charts in the vSphere client will help you gauge resource utilization across a given period of time.
 You can then assess if the change in behavior was a one-off or an ongoing one and gauge whether the behavior is expected or not.

 Products such as MS SQL and Exchange Server will, by design, take up any RAM thrown at them unless configured otherwise.
 What that in mind, it’s always a good idea to refer to the product’s documentation.

 2 – Are you running the latest product?

-Updates and new releases may address performance issues in the form of ironed out bugs or improved drivers and code.
+Updates and new releases may address VMware performance issues in the form of ironed out bugs or improved drivers and code.
 Sometimes, however, the latest release could, in fact, make the problem even worse.
-So test, test and test again before taking the leap or at least wait until there’s a sufficient uptake of the new release or update, so you can make an informed decision.
+Run the update in a test/dev environment or on a subset of your production before rolling it out across the board.

 3 – Are your VMs running VMware Tools?

 Making sure that the VMware Tools are installed, running and up to date on every VM that supports them is important in any environment.
 The VMware Tools package, above all, provides a set of optimized virtual device drivers that directly affect VMware performance (for the better usually).